 - To obtain the scale translated into other languages, or to find out if there is a translation that is not listed below, contact The Columbia Lighthouse Project.
 To request new translations, contact Mapi, the company managing C-SSRS translations.

-- For a list of all available linguistically validated translations for all versions of the C-SSRS, see the List of Available Translations in The Columbia Lighthouse Project database.
+- For a list of all available linguistically validated translations of the C-SSRS, see the List of Available Translations in The Columbia Lighthouse Project database.

 Available Languages, by Country